Qolamreza 'Ray' Razlighi, Ph.D.

-- Causal Markov random field.
+- Multilateral Markov Random Field and Brain Subcortical Segmentation.
 Conventional Markov random field is hampered by noncausality and its causal definitions are also not free of difficulties.
 For instance, the Markov mesh random field has strong diagonal dependency in its local neighboring system.
 I have introduced multilateral Markov random field (MMRF) to overcome this issue.
 MMRF is a MRF whereas the reverse may not hold.
 The joint distribution of a causal MRF is readily given by the product of the low-dimensional local distribution whereas in conventional MRF it is only given through Gibbs distribution.
 Low-dimensional joint pdf's are often estimated using a joint histogram for homogeneous field or by a few sample of the field for inhomogeneous fields.
 This makes the model closely tied to the image in use.
 So far MMRF is used for the computation of image entropy and mutual information.

-5. Q. R. Razlighi and Y. Stern, “Blob-like feature extraction and matching for brain MR images,” Proceedings of IEEE Engineering in Medicine and Biology Society, Boston, Aug.
-2011.
+2. Q. R. Razlighi, A. Orekhov, A. Laine, and Y. Stern, “Causal MRF for Brain MR Image Segmentation,” Proceedings of IEEE Engineering in Medicine and Biology Society, San Diego, Aug.
+2012.

 3. Q. R. Razlighi, J. Steffener, C. Habeck, A. Laine, and Y. Stern, “Resting State Inter and Intra Hemispheric Human Brain Functional Connectivity,” Proceedings of IEEE Engineering in Medicine and Biology Society, Osaka, Japan, Jul.
 2013.